How to Reinforce an Entry Door

 For this reason, it’s important to reinforce the door frame so that it can withstand forceful entry.
 The best way to do this is to add a layer of steel to prevent the door frame from splitting.
 The steel should be placed over the door jamb, the flat surface that runs vertically up either side of the door frame and which houses the strike plate.

-Another option is to replace the whole door frame with a steel alternative.
+Another option is to replace the whole door frame with a steel alternative, particularly if the existing frame supports a hollow door, which can be more vulnerable to forced entry than solid timber doors.

 Strengthen the edge of the door